 If you are finding a large number of unwanted email messages in you Junk folder, contact us.
 Reporting email as spam helps us to improve the spam filtering.

-How to change your spam settings
+How to change your spam settings in classic webmail

 Log in to your CenturyLink email account and view your inbox.